BloomThis NFT smart contract security audit conducted by the Callisto Network Security Department in February 2023.

 Many functions in the code base lack documentation.
 This hinders reviewers’ understanding of the code’s intention, which is fundamental to correctly assess not only security, but also correctness.
 Additionally, docstrings improve readability and ease maintenance.
 They should explicitly explain the purpose or intention of the functions, the scenarios under which they can fail, the roles allowed to call them, the values returned, and the events emitted.

 Consider thoroughly documenting all functions (and their parameters) that are part of the contracts’ public API.
 Functions implementing sensitive functionality, even if not public, should be clearly documented as well.
-When writing docstrings, consider following the Ethereum Natural Specification Format (NatSpec).
+Consider following the Ethereum Natural Specification Format (NatSpec) when writing docstrings.

 2.4 Transfer function dependent on gas costs